Dollar perched at 11-month highs as trade concerns weigh

 LONDON (Reuters) - The dollar hit a 11-month high against a basket of its rivals on Wednesday as an escalating trade conflict kept investors from buying higher-yielding currencies and markets braced for growing volatility.

-Currency markets had breathed a sigh of relief after Beijing signaled its tolerance of a stronger currency by fixing a stronger daily midpoint than expected.
-Safe-haven currencies such as the Swiss franc CHF=EBS and the Japanese yen JPY=EBS were still well-supported, though.
+Currency markets had breathed a sigh of relief after Beijing signalled its tolerance of a stronger currency by fixing a stronger daily midpoint than expected.
+Safe-haven currencies such as the Swiss franc and the Japanese yen were still well-supported, though.
 [CNY/]

 “Market volatility remains very low and the headline risks from trade concerns should push that higher,” said Hans Redeker, global head of currency strategy at Morgan Stanley in London.